-- 1. the design and location of the culvert; - 2. any effects on flood risk, river morphology and dynamics (including erosion and deposition), aquatic and riverine ecosystems and habitat (including fish passage), taonga species, the spiritual and cultural values and beliefs of the tangata whenua, landscape, natural character and amenity values, navigational safety and public access. - 3. any conditions in Rule 59(a) that cannot be met. - (c) The use, repair and maintenance of any culvert including any associated inlet or outlet protection structure in, on, under or over the bed of any lake, river, modified watercourse or wetland is a permitted activity provided the following conditions are met: - (ai) general conditions (f), (i), (j) and (k) set out in Rule 55A. - (d) The use, repair and maintenance of any culvert including any associated inlet or outlet protection structure in, on, under or over the bed of any lake, river, modified watercourse or wetland that does not meet one or more of the conditions of Rule 59(c) is a discretionary activity.
+- 1. the design and location of the culvert; - any effects on flood risk, river morphology and dynamics (including erosion and deposition), aquatic and riverine ecosystems and habitat (including fish passage), taonga species, the spiritual and cultural values and beliefs of the tangata whenua, landscape, natural character and amenity values, navigational safety and public access; and - 3. any conditions in Rule 59(a) that cannot be met. - (c) The use, repair and maintenance of any culvert including any associated inlet or outlet protection structure in, on, under or over the bed of a lake, river, modified watercourse or wetland is a permitted activity provided the following conditions are met: - (ai) general conditions (f), (i), (j) and (k) set out in Rule 55A.